Hemanga-Hamal/Performance-Monitor/README.md

 In-house Performance monitor, using c++

 WAYYY LATER {Graphics}
- - RATLIB.h FOR THE GUI using Notepad++
+ - RATLIB.h FOR THE GUI

 STUFF DONE
 CPU -> util and speed